Graduate Student Seminars

 Seminars allow faculty and graduate students to engage in rich conversations and innovative scholarship with colleagues from a wide range of disciplines.
 Learn about upcoming seminars below, and sign up for one or more of the individual mailing lists.
 Propose a seminar here.

-Co-directors: Brandon Byrd (History), Anthony Reed (English), and Eric Ritter (Philosophy)
+Co-directors: Brandon Byrd (History) and Anthony Reed (English)

 The Black Worlds Seminar is about Black people and the modern world.
 It attends to the historical and current thought and subjective experiences of the people who have claimed Blackness as a political, social, and cultural identity.
 It is about Black world-making too.
 Once a month, our meetings will convene scholars from Vanderbilt and beyond who will share new and in-progress research on topics such as interrelated struggles for racial justice, practices of resistance, and dreams of freedom across Africa and its Diaspora.
 Working across disciplinary and activist modes of scholarship, these meetings will establish a common ground on which students and scholars from a variety of backgrounds can collaborate for the mutual purposes of study and struggle.
 Co-sponsored by the Racial Justice Grand Challenge Initiative.

 The Film Theory and Visual Culture Seminar fosters dialogue among faculty and graduate students interested in film, visual culture, art history, literature and media studies, as well as in theories of the image, philosophies of perception, aesthetics and critical theory, media histories, and the history of vision.
-Each semester we host scholars from leading programs in film and media studies (and adjacent fields), as well as scholars from our own Vanderbilt community.
+Each semester we host scholars, media-makers, and artists from leading film and media programs (and adjacent fields), as well as scholars from our own Vanderbilt community.
+See our line-up of speakers below and please join us for the conversation!
+To see a list of previous speakers, please click here.
+For more information about upcoming programming, click here.

-Co-directors: Elizabeth Covington (GSS/English) and Stacy Clifford Simplican (GSS/Political Science)
+Co-directors: Elizabeth Covington (GSS/English), Kristin Rose (GSS), Stacy Clifford Simplican (GSS/Political Science), and Danyelle Valentine (GSS/American Studies)

 Co-directors: Jay Clayton (English/CMA) and Scott J. Juengel (English)